thegooddocsproject/templates/api-reference/api-reference-guide.md

 - The [API resource reference section](#about-the-api-resource-reference-section) provides reference information for a subset of API endpoints that are grouped around a resource type.
 It describes resource-wise API specifications, such as the data model of the resource.
 - The [API endpoint reference section](#about-the-api-endpoint-reference-section)
  provides reference information for a specific API endpoint.
 It describes the specifications of an API endpoint, such as the method, URL, request, and response schema.

+## Before writing the API references

+You may follow these guidelines to help you write better API reference documentation:

+- Familiarize yourself with the API protocol.
+If possible, try making some API calls in a testing environment.
+- Adjust the organization of some sections to align with your API protocol.
+This API reference template works best with the [Representational State Transfer (REST)](https://en.wikipedia.org/wiki/Representational_state_transfer) API protocol.
+- Interact with your API developers to learn about the APIs that you are documenting.
+Understand the data models and the logical connections between the API endpoints.
+- Discuss the logic of grouping the API endpoints.
+Although grouping the endpoints by resource type is a common practice, as used in this template, it is also possible to group them by use case or other characteristics that better suit the user's needs.
+- Conduct some user research about how the audience of your documentation would use the APIs.
+Identify the programming languages that your audience would most likely adopt to interact with your APIs.
+- Explore the possibility of auto-generating the API references.
+- Optimize the visual presentation of the API references by applying customized stylesheet, such as using syntax highlighting, table of contents, multi-column layout, etc.

 ## About the API reference overview section